RetroPie/RetroPie-Docs/docs/Doom.md

 After all the scripts have been made, you will need to set them to be executable.

-`chmod 0755 /home/pi/RetroPie/roms/ports/Freedoom\ Phase\ 1.sh /home/pi/RetroPie/roms/ports/Freedoom\ Phase\ 2.sh /home/pi/RetroPie/roms/ports/FreeDM.sh`
+`chmod +x /home/pi/RetroPie/roms/ports/Freedoom\ Phase\ 1.sh /home/pi/RetroPie/roms/ports/Freedoom\ Phase\ 2.sh /home/pi/RetroPie/roms/ports/FreeDM.sh`

 Last step is to reboot EmulationStation and navigate to the Ports.
 You should now see these 3 Freedoom games on the list.